 Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Graduate Diploma, then the award of a Graduate Certificate will be considered.
+Students can be considered for the award of a distinction and merit for an exit award.

-To be awarded a GRADUATE CERTIFICATE a student should:
+3.2.1 To be awarded a GRADUATE CERTIFICATE a student should:

-- (a) Subject to (d), obtain 60 credits.
+- a) Subject to (d), obtain 60 credits.

-- (b) Pass all taught core modules .
+- b) Pass all taught core modules .

-- (c) Pass 15 credits at the first attempt.
+- c) Pass 15 credits at the first attempt.

-- (d) Failure with a mark of 35 or more for up to 15 credits, in non-core modules, will be condoned.
+- d) Failure with a mark of 35 or more for up to 15 credits, in non-core modules, will be condoned.

-4. SECOND ATTEMPTS
+4 SECOND ATTEMPTS

-- (a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 30 taught module credits. - (b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements (see below). - (c) The maximum mark that will be recorded for a module as a result of a second attempt is 50 for the Diploma and 40 for the Certificate, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (d) The mark for the second attempt will count even where it is lower than the original mark.

-If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

-Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
+- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements (see below). - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50 for the Diploma and 40 for the Certificate, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 4.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 4.2 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
 A student cannot be permitted to retake a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances.